E2LA Summer Camp

 Cost

 E2LA is designed to be low-cost and accessible to low-income students.
-There will be a modest program fee to cover some meals, but all other core costs of participation will be covered.
+There will be a $75 program fee, with fee waivers available in some circumstances.

 Alumni Network

 Participation in E2LA does not end with the summer.
-Students will join an alumni network where they can receive continued support, including guidance for seniors navigating the college application process.
+Students will join an alumni network where they can receive continued support, including year-round virtual and in-person programming, as well as guidance for seniors navigating the college application process.
+Alumni will also have the opportunity to become Media Literacy Fellows, where they receive training, mentorship, and ongoing support to serve as peer educators and lead media literacy workshops and events at their schools.